 What is Pay Mix?

-Pay mix is the ratio of base salary to target incentives that make up On-Target Earnings (OTE).
-For example, a 60/40 pay mix means that 60% of OTE compensation is fixed base salary, and 40% of OTE compensation is Target Incentive (TI), or variable pay.
-A more aggressive pay mix formula tends to be 50/50 or 60/40, while a less aggressive range tends to be 80/20 or 90/10.
+A combination compensation plan, referred to as pay mix is the ratio of base salary to target incentives that make up On-Target Earnings (OTE).
+For example, a 60/40 pay mix would be a 60/40 base to commission split, which means that 60% of OTE compensation is fixed base salary, and 40% of OTE compensation is Target Incentive (TI), or variable pay.
+A more aggressive pay mix formula tends to be 50/50 or 60/40, while a less aggressive range tends to be 90/10, 80/20 or 70/30 compensation plan.

 To get started on the right foot, it's important to recognize that determining pay mix should be rooted in the understanding of how your ratios will dictate the working styles and activities of your people.
 Remember, this is how people expect to earn a living to support themselves.
 The numbers you set will greatly impact how your team goes about their business.
 It's important to review all of your pay mix options before making any decisions.